yungifez/skuul/README.md

-Skuul is a multi school management system that aims to make administration and school
+Skuul is a multi school management system that aims to make school administration and activities a breeze by using the power of the internet and increased connectinity

 ## Requirements
 * Php 8.0 and above